datenstrom/yellow/CONTRIBUTING.md

 1. [Start with the example extension](https://github.com/schulle4u/yellow-extension-example) and [basic extension](https://github.com/schulle4u/yellow-extension-basic).
 2. Aim for a simple solution, first make it work then make it better.
-3. Upload your extension to GitHub, let us know if you need help.
+3. Publish your extension, let us know if you need help.
+[What's available?](https://github.com/datenstrom/yellow-extensions)

 ## How to stay in touch

 1. [Click on “Watch” at the top](https://github.com/datenstrom/yellow).
-2. Answer questions and problems from others when you have time.
+2. Answer questions and discus problems with others, if you enjoy it.
 3. Be notified of new releases in your mailbox.
 [What's new?](https://github.com/datenstrom/yellow/releases)

 <p>